Tanjong Jara Resort reopens this 19 June! We’re allowed to travel interstate again and this great hotel in Terengganu is definitely worth the trip.

 For the ultimate and complete Tanjong Jara experience, the spa village is one you must simply not miss and I would highly recommend.
 As if the resort’s surroundings are not relaxing enough, entering the spa village takes you to another level of soul-soothing, body-rejuvenating and a totally reinvigorating experience.
 From its tranquil surroundings, flower baths, soothing massages to choose from and herbal teas, you will walk away feeling weightless and ready to take on the world once more.

-The Resort has two main outlets, Di Atas Sungei, the main restaurant which opens for breakfast and dinner.
+The Resort has three outlets.
+Di Atas Sungei, the main restaurant, opens for breakfast and dinner.
 The resort’s packages usually comes with breakfast, where an array of local Malay fare as well as Western breakfast varieties are offered buffet style.

 Nelayan, meaning “fisherman” in Malay, is the seaside restaurant strategically situated next to the pool.
 It offers Asian and Western food for lunch and all day al fresco and á la carte dining.
 Seafood grill and barbecue-themed dinners are often on offer.
 On our latest visit, we got the impression that the resort was a bit understaffed and food orders took a bit longer.
 We did send our feedback by e-mail and the resort was quite receptive and apologetic so we hope there will be improvements to the F&B service on our next visit.